im-ant/ClinVar_PathoID/README.md

 # ClinVar_PathoID
 Searches up a list of variants to identify clinical significance and (if present) condition(s).

+Instructions for use:
+- Download the three .py files below into a directory of your choice
+  - CV_PathoID.py
+  - variant.py
+  - connect.py
+- Use the command line to access the directory the .py files are located in.
+Once you are there, run the program from command line as so:
+  `python CV_PathoID.py path_to_your_input_variant_file`
+- Follow the prompts from the program.
+The output file(s) will be found in the same directory as the input files.
+* Note: filtering functionality has not been implemented yet.

 File functionality descriptions:
  - CV_PathoID.py: carries out the main input/output and function calls
  - variant.py: contain the object classes and related helper functions